KeyboardKit/KeyboardKit/Readmes/Haptic.md

 * `none`

 You can enable haptic feedback by providing the `keyboardActionHandler` with a haptic feedback configuration.
-The default configuration is `none`.
+The default configuration is `.noFeedback`.

 `Important` Users must enable open access for haptic feedback to work.